Hui people: Ancestry

 Hui people descend from Han Chinese and Silk Road immigrants.
 Their ancestors were of primarily East Asian and Central Asian origin, with some Middle Eastern ancestry from ethnic groups such as Arabs and Iranians, who spread Islam.
 6.7 percent of Hui peoples' genetics have a Middle Eastern origin, however most Hui samples have very similar characteristics to other East Asian populations, revealing a common genetic makeup.
 They show significant genetic homogeneity with the Han Chinese population in Linxia and with other East Asian populations rather than European or Middle Eastern, supporting a simple cultural diffusion as the origin of the Hui in China.
-Several medieval Chinese dynasties, particularly the Tang, Song and Mongol Yuan Dynasties, encouraged immigration from predominantly Muslim Central Asia, with both dynasties welcoming traders from these regions and appointing Central Asian officials.
+Several medieval Chinese dynasties, particularly the Tang, Song and Mongol Yuan dynasties, encouraged immigration from predominantly Muslim Central Asia, with both dynasties welcoming traders from these regions and appointing Central Asian officials.
 In subsequent centuries, the immigrants gradually mixed with the Han Chinese, eventually forming the Hui.

 Included among the Hui in Chinese census statistics (and not officially recognized as separate ethnic groups) are members of a few small non-Chinese-speaking communities.
 These include several thousand Utsuls in southern Hainan Province, who speak an Austronesian language (Tsat) related to the language of the Vietnamese Champa Muslim minority, who according to anthropologist Dru Gladney, descend from Champa people who migrated to Hainan.
 A small Muslim minority among Yunnan's Bai people are classified as Hui as well, although they speak Bai.
 Some groups of Tibetan Muslims are classified as Hui as well.

-After the establishment of the People's Republic of China in 1949, the term "Hui" was applied by the Chinese government to one of China's ten historically Islamic minorities.
-Earlier, the term referred to Chinese-speaking groups with (foreign) Muslim ancestry.
-Practising Islam was not a criterion.
-Use of the Hui category to describe foreign Muslims moving into China dates back to the Song dynasty (9601279).

-After arriving in China, the Hui were found in most provinces and therefore varied greatly from region to region.
-During their stay in southern China, Jesuit missionaries did not see much difference between the Hui and the Han Chinese, except for their religion.
-Western missionaries who entered Gansu and Shaanxi after the 18th century, on the other hand, considered the Hui in the north-western provinces an ethnic group between the Turkic, Han and Arab peoples.